 Art.
-43 Entry into force
+44 Entry into force

 - 1. Each of the Contracting States shall notify to the other Contracting State through diplomatic channels the completion of the procedures required by its law for the bringing into force of this Agreement.
 This Agreement shall enter into force on 1 January of the calendar year following the date of receipt of the later of these notifications. - 2.
 Part 3 shall apply to income arising and gains realised on or after the date of entry into force of this Agreement.
+Article 32 shall apply only where a relevant person dies on or after the date of entry into force of this Agreement.

 Art.
-44 Termination
+45 Termination

 - 1. This Agreement shall remain in force until terminated by a Contracting State. - 2.
 Either Contracting State may terminate this Agreement with effect from the end of a calendar year by giving notice to the other Contracting State at least two years in advance. - 3.
 Where, exceptionally, a Contracting State is found to be deliberately undermining the effectiveness of this Agreement, the other Contracting State may give six months notice of termination having first informed the joint commission of its concerns and provided evidence in support of them. - 4.
 Should the competent authority of Switzerland inform the competent authority of the United Kingdom that under Article 20 paragraph 2 Switzerland will not adjust the rates of the withholding tax the United Kingdom may terminate this Agreement in accordance with paragraph 3. - 5.
-In the event that this Agreement is terminated: - a) the claims of relevant persons in accordance with Article 23 shall remain unaffected; - b) the competent authority of Switzerland shall calculate a final settlement of withholding tax due up to the end of the period of the applicability of this Agreement and make a final payment to the competent authority of the United Kingdom.
+In the event that this Agreement is terminated: - a) the claims of relevant persons in accordance with Article 23 and of authorised persons in accordance with Article 32 paragraph 7 shall remain unaffected: - b) the competent authority of Switzerland shall calculate a final settlement of withholding tax due up to the end of the period of the applicability of this Agreement and make a final payment to the competent authority of the United Kingdom.

-In witness whereof the undersigned, being d uly authorised thereto by their respective Governments, have signed this Agreement.

-Done in duplicate at , this day of ., in the French and English langu ages, each text being equally authoritative.

-For the Swiss Confederation

-For the United Kingdom of Great Britain and Northern Ireland
+Governments, have signed this Agreement. authorised thereto by their respective Done in duplicate at, this French and English languages, each text being · · · · · · For the Swiss Confederation For the United Kingdom of Great Britain and Northern Ireland